Spycsh/Spycsh.github.io/content.md

 **pragmatic tools**

-- Heavy use of Git, Github, many opensource issure fixes and pull requests of big opensource projects on GitHub
+- Heavy use of Git, Github, many opensource issue fixes and pull requests of big opensource projects on GitHub
 - Docker, Minikube

 **language**